Skip to content

 Pipelinesamelia/pipelines/LangGraph state machines and workflow logicBasePipelineState, ImplementationState, Pipeline

-Agentsamelia/agents/Specialized AI agents for planning, execution, review, and evaluationArchitect, Developer, Reviewer, Evaluator
+Agentsamelia/agents/Specialized AI agents for planning, execution, review, evaluation, and consultationArchitect, Developer, Reviewer, Evaluator, Oracle, Brainstormer

 Driversamelia/drivers/LLM abstraction supporting API and CLI backendsDriverInterface, get_driver()